nkklobodu/iot-water-monitoring-and-conservation/README.md

 - [ ] Integrate the system with a cloud platform
 - [ ] Optimize the code
 - [ ] Add a user interface

+## Contributions
+  We welcome contributions to this project.
+If you have an idea for a new feature or have found a bug, please open an issue in the repository.